adarshvmanu/CAMS/README.md

 1. Import necessary libraries: `mediapipe` for face mesh detection, `cv2` for OpenCV operations, and `scipy.spatial.distance` for calculating distances.
 2. Define functions:
-   1. draw_landmarks: Draws specified landmarks on the face detected by MediaPipe FaceMesh.
+   1. `draw_landmarks`: Draws specified landmarks on the face detected by MediaPipe FaceMesh.
-   2. euclidean_distance: Calculates the Euclidean distance between two points.
+   2. `euclidean_distance`: Calculates the Euclidean distance between two points.
-   3. get_aspect_ratio: Calculates the aspect ratio of mouth landmarks.
+   3. `get_aspect_ratio`: Calculates the aspect ratio of mouth landmarks.
 3. Set configurations and constants for MediaPipe FaceMesh model, such as confidence thresholds, colors, and facial landmark indices for the mouth.
 4. Initialize the FaceMesh model and the video capture object.
 5. Enter a loop to continuously capture frames from the webcam.